 When the tooth’s pulp tissue gets infected or inflamed, whether due to deep decay, injury or extensive dental work, root canal treatment may be necessary.
 While root canal treatment has an unfair reputation as being painful, it’s actually no more uncomfortable than getting a filling.
 The procedure removes the infection and inflammation, helping to save your natural tooth.
-Dr. Harper and Dr. Hennessy offer root canal treatment in Fryeburg and pride themselves on making the procedure painless and stress-free for patients.
+Dr. Harper, Dr. Hennessy and Dr. Nutter offer root canal treatment in Fryeburg and pride themselves on making the procedure painless and stress-free for patients.
 If you need root canal treatment, schedule a visit with a dentist at Fryeburg Dental Center today by requesting an appointment online or calling us at (207) 935-3133.

 What is a Root Canal?

 Root canal treatment, also called endodontics, is a set of specialized procedures utilized to treat problems of the soft pulp tissue inside of the tooth.
 Pulp tissue contains blood vessels, nerve cells and connective tissue, which explains why an issue there can hurt so much.
 Eventually, while the pain might go away (at least temporarily), without treatment, the infection will remain.
 It can lead to a dental abscess, and could even potentially cause systemic problems in other areas of the body.